-2021 2020
+20 2022

-Academic support \$ - \$ 68,275
+Faculty \$ - \$ 9,681,013

-Faculty 9,681,013 1,020,000
+Research 5,000

-Financial aid 101,493 1,208
+Financial aid 4,211 101,493

-Other 839,624 42,332
+Other 352,005 839,624

-Unrestricted 6,484 -
+Unrestricted - 6,484

-Total contributed nonfinancial assets \$ 10,628,614 \$ 1,131,815
+Total contributed nonfinancial assets \$ 361,216 \$ 10,628,614

-The Organization's general practice is to monetize real estate or fine art gifts, depending upon current market conditions.
+The Organization's general practice is to monetize real estate, cryptocurrency, fine art gifts and precious metals, depending upon current market conditions.
 Other donated items are utilized by the Organization or University to further support the donor purpose.
-In FY21, the fine art was not monetized by fiscal year-end, the interest in the private LP was monetized and the other contributed nonfinancial assets were utilized in accordance with donor purpose.
+In FY21, the fine art was not monetized by fiscal year-end, the interest in the private LP was monetized and the other contributed financial assets were utilized in accordance with donor purpose.
+In FY22, the contributions of cryptocurrency were monetized on the day of receipt and the other contributed nonfinancial assets were utilized in accordance with donor purpose.